Plus-Size Model Hunter McGrady Starts New Hashtag Campaign To Prove All Bodies Are ‘Worthy’

 A post shared by Hunter McGrady (@huntermcgrady) on

 It seems Hunter’s fans are taking to the new hashtag as they submit images tagged with her campaign motto.
 McGrady even commented a heart emoji on one user’s submission as the woman discussed her battle with depression and weight gain.
-The Instagram user ends her post by saying she’s finally found peace with her body as she included the tag All Worthy.
+The Instagram user ends her post by saying she’s finally found peace with her body, as she included the tag All Worthy.

 “I took this photo in reflection of the peace I’ve achieve mentally (which requires the assistance of medication and therapy) and with my body (tiger stripes included).”